 - the first 5 years have passed

-If your recalculation shows that the net present value is more than the amount you used to complete the original SDLT return, you’ll have to notify HM Revenue and Customs (HMRC) and pay any extra tax due.
+If your recalculation shows that the net present value is more than the amount you used to complete the original SDLT return, you should notify HM Revenue and Customs (HMRC) and pay any extra tax due.

-You must write to the Birmingham Stamp Office within 30 days of the review date telling them the revised figure for the net present value and enclosing any extra payment due.
-You’ll have to do this in writing even if you made the original notification online.
+You must write to the Birmingham Stamp Office within 30 days of the review date to let them know the revised figure for the net present value.
+Enclose any extra payment due.
+You’ll need to do this in writing even if you made the original notification online.

 If your recalculation shows that you overestimated the net present value and paid too much SDLT, you can write to claim a refund.